 On a sailing voyage we never use the word itinerary, as skippers will always be aiming for the best sailing and shore landings for the forecast and most idyllic or sheltered anchors and ports.
 They are as keen as you to include some of the highlights describe, but you have to go with Mother Nature, not fight her.
 The description below is based on what we think might be possible, based on past trips, or experience, but nothing is guaranteed on a sailing voyage.
 If the following voyage description is not fulfilled for any reason, Maybe Sailing and Maybe Sailing Youth Initiative cannot be held responsible.

-Set sail from Aberdeen then along the Northumbrian coastline on this 4 night classic hands on sailing adventure.
+Set sail from Ullapool to Newcastle on this 7 night classic hands on sailing adventure.

 During this trip we want you to develop a love of sailing, and the best way to make a start on any boat is to feel you are a vital and competent part of the crew.
 We will teach you the seamanship skills of steering, setting sails, reefing, and tying knots with conviction!
 The skills you learn will be relevant for modern yachts, but you should also feel at home on traditional boats and tall ships with blocks and tackles.